marifse/community_ibm_iks_ansible_collection/docs/ibm_container_monitoring_config_create.rst

 Synopsis
 --------

-This module attach the monitoring instance to an IBM Kubernetes Cluster.
+- This module attach the monitoring instance to an IBM Kubernetes Cluster.
+- This module will only be applicable to cluster with no existing monitoring configuration attached.

 Requirements
 ------------